Eyewitness Identification Reform

 In 2015, the Washington Association of Sheriffs and Police Chiefs (WASPC) issued a model policy on eyewitness identification which includes: blind/blinded administration, proper use of fillers, proper instructions to the witness, and witness confidence statements.
 The policy also includes procedure for show up identifications.
 Adopted: 2015.

 Washington has no state law requiring recorded interrogations.

 Any convicted felon who is serving a term of imprisonment may submit a request for post-conviction DNA testing to the court that entered the judgment of conviction.
 Effective: 2000; Amended most recently: 2005.

 State statute requires that upon a motion from defense counsel or the court's own motion, a sentencing court in a felony case can order the preservation of any biological material secured in connection with a case.
 The court is obligated to specify both the samples and the length of time those samples must be preserved.
 Effective: 2000; Amended most recently: 2005.

 Washington's statute does NOT meet the best practices standards outlined by the NIST Technical Working Group on Biological Evidence Preservation.

-Any person convicted in superior court and subsequently imprisoned for one or more felonies of which he or she is actually innocent may file a claim for compensation against the state. $50,000 for each year of imprisonment and time spent waiting for trial; an additional $50,000 for each year on death row; and $25,000 for each year spent on parole, community custody or on a sex offender registry.
-The state would also pay for child support and attorney fees up to $75,000.
+Any person convicted in superior court and subsequently imprisoned for one or more felonies of which they are actually innocent may file a claim for compensation against the state. $50,000 for each year of imprisonment and time spent waiting for trial; an additional $50,000 for each year on death row; and $25,000 for each year spent on parole, community custody or on a sex offender registry.
+The state also pays for child support and attorney fees up to $75,000 and provides tuition assistance for all state colleges and universities.
 Effective: 2013.